inntran/git-benchmark-testdata/mattoid/ejaculate/multungulate.markdown

 steam escape.
 Bake in a hot oven (425 F) 30 to 35 minutes, until crust is crisp and goln.
 Serve warm.
 Cut into 6 to 8 slices.
 		-- Found lurking on a Ritz Crackers box
-And do you think (fop that I am) that I could be the Scarlet Pumpernickel?
+And do  think (fop that I am) that I could be the Scarlet Pumpernickel?
 QOTD:
 	"If I'm what I eat, I'm a chocolate chip cookie."
 We have the flu.
 I don't know if this particular strain has an official name, but if it does, it must be something like "Martian Death Flu".
-You may have had it yourself.
-The  symptom is that you wish you had another setting on your electric blanket, up past "HIGH", that said "ELECTROCUTION".
+You may have had it rself.
+The  symptom is that  wish  had another setting on r electric blanket, up past "HIGH", that said "ELECTROCUTION".
-	Another symptom is that you cease brushing your teeth, because (a) your teeth hurt, and (b) you lack the strength.
-Midway through the brushing process, you'd have to lie down in front of the sink to rest for a couple of hours, and rivulets of toothpaste foam would dribble siways out of your mouth, eventually harning into crusty little toothpaste stalagmites that would bond your head permanently to the bathroom floor, which is how the police would find you.
+	Another symptom is that  cease brushing r teeth, because (a) r teeth hurt, and (b)  lack the strength.
+Midway through the brushing process, 'd have to lie down in front of the sink to rest for a couple of hours, and rivulets of toothpaste foam would dribble siways out of r mouth, eventually harning into crusty little toothpaste stalagmites that would bond r head permly to the bathroom floor, which is how the police would find .
 	You know the kind of flu I'm talking about.
 		-- Dave Barry, "Molecular Homici"
 Why did the Roman  collapse?
 What is the Latin for office automation?